deong/charrington/README.md

 Be sure to save a backup of your existing file and manually verify that the one produced by Charrington works correctly in BBDB and contains all the expected contacts.

+As of 2014-01-19, Charrington supports contact groups as well.
+If you have contacts assigned to groups in Google, the group name will be canonicalized (lowercased and with all special characters removed or converted to underscores) and written into the resulting BBDB file as a mail-alias.
+You can then insert the following lines into your `.gnus` or similar file and type the mail alias to expand to all members of the group.
+(Thanks to Pierre Crescenzo for suggesting this feature).

+    (add-hook 'mail-setup-hook 'bbdb-define-all-aliases)
+    (add-hook 'message-setup-hook 'bbdb-define-all-aliases)

 Charrington also saves the Google-ID field associated with each contact into BBDB's notes alist.
 This will be necessary to do any sort of two-way syncing, but right now, it's mostly useful for debugging why something went wrong with one of your contacts.
 If an address or name is formatted